“[Build] it like you think it should be done.” – Bill Rouse

-Bill and Steve began developing their first neighborhood known as Deerefield Greene in 1978.
-Embracing their dream, these two visionaries and friends built RC Homes’ first sales center, furnished its first model home, and even created a design studio.
-On the property was a well-landscaped dairy barn with a stream.
-Its greenhouse became the selections room for each home.
+Bill and Steve developed their first neighborhood known as Deerefield Greene in 1978.
+Embracing their dream, these two visionaries and friends developed Rouse Chamberlin Homes’ first sales center, furnished its first model home, and even created a design studio (in the property’s existing greenhouse no less!).

-During that time, most home builders did not furnish model homes, build onsite sales centers, or even retain dedicated personal sales teams.
-The new home buying process was fragmented and confusing for customers.
-Focusing squarely on the customer experience, Bill and Steve worked hard to provide the best buying process in the market.
+During that time, most home builders did not furnish model homes, build onsite sales centers, or even retain dedicated community sales teams.
+The new home buying process was fragmented and confusing for buyers.
+Focusing squarely on the customer experience, Bill and Steve worked hard to provide the best home buying process in the market.

 “The promise is accurate.
 The building matches the promise.” – Steve Chamberlin

-From day one, Rouse Chamberlin Homes’ goal has been to ensure what we were promising and what we were building were the same.
-Steve believed in this whole-heartedly that he even built a home for him and his wife, Susan, who is also his high school sweetheart, in Deerefield Greene.
-Steve keeps in- touch with the first resident in the neighborhood to this day.
-Steve says jokingly, he’s the “homeowner that won’t go away.”
+From day one, the goal of Rouse Chamberlin Homes was to ensure that what we were promising and what we were building were the same.
+Steve believed in this whole-heartedly and even built a home for him and his wife, Susan, who is also his high school sweetheart, in that first neighborhood of Deerefield Greene.
+Steve keeps in touch with the first resident in the neighborhood to this day.
+Steve says jokingly, “he’s the homeowner that won’t go away.”

-Today, in a world of large building corporations where the C-Suite is frequently concentrated on shareholder satisfaction, Rouse Chamberlin Homes stands strong embracing the same philosophy and focus on the omer experience that Bill and Steve started with.
-Under the leadership of the current owners and managers, Jon Penders and Mike Honan, the RC Homes team challenges each other to deliver the best for our homebuyers - products, processes, and neighborhoods – building a safe, comfortable place that each of us would be proud to call home.
-Born on the belief that “your word is your bond,” we build quality, affordable homes with the goal to deliver more than we promise.
-We want to make your entire home building process enjoyable and rewarding for all involved.
+Today, in a world of large building corporations where the C-Suite is frequently concentrated on shareholder satisfaction, Rouse Chamberlin Homes stands strong embracing the same philosophy and focus on the homeowner experience that Bill and Steve started with.
+Under the leadership of the current owners and managers, Jon Penders and Mike Honan, the RC Homes team challenges each other to deliver the best for homebuyers by building a safe, comfortable place that each of us would be proud to call home.

 FUN FACTS ABOUT ROUSE CHAMBERLIN HOMES